rem1niscence/canopy/fsm/dex.md

 ---

 ### Cross-Chain Token Security
+- **Nested chain is the master**, Root chain is the slave.
+- Root only reads a Nested `certificateResultTx` after it has been submitted.
+- Nested will **not process a new batch** until the previous batch has been fully processed and receipts are confirmed.
 - Token movements are **secured using a HoldingPool**.
 - Tokens are moved from `HoldingPool` to `LiquidityPool` **only after cross-chain receipts confirm successful execution**, preventing double-spending or inconsistent states.